 During a dance, the dancers are prompted through a sequence of moves by a caller.
 In Modern Western Square Dancing, the dancers know the individual moves, but do not know in what order they will be called.
 They trust the caller to return them to their home position and with their original partner by the end of the dance sequence.

-The moves in Modern Western Square Dance are standardized by Callerlab, the “International Association of Square Dance Callers”, so that they are the same world-wide.
+The moves in Modern Western Square Dancing are standardized by Callerlab, the “International Association of Square Dance Callers”, so that they are the same world-wide.
 Callerlab provides a recommended teaching order, which divides the moves into three groups by increasing level of complexity: Basic One (32 moves), Basic Two (16 moves) and Mainstream (19 moves).
-Most dancers learn these 67 moves during their first year of lessons.
-Once dancers have mastered these moves, there are other levels of square dancing, known as Plus, Advanced and Challenge.
+Most dancers learn these moves during their first year of lessons.
+Once dancers have mastered these groups of moves, there are other levels of square dancing, known as Plus, Advanced and Challenge.